Greenstand/treetracker-infrastructure/docs/index.md

 * DNS is set with terraform in our Digital Ocean account

 For how our services are monitored, monitoring is split among three pieces
 * Prometheus + Grafana for metrics
 * Jaeger for traces
 * Elasticsearch + Kibana for logs
-* Kubeseal for secrets

 #### A little more detail: why Kubernetes and what is it?